JeanMax/babao/README.md

 * dump transaction to ledger-cli
 * use compressed hdf instead of csv
 * resample data starting from the last time stamp? (that way the current candle is always "full")
+* fun fact about python: it deletes every file wrote recently if a keyboard interrupt is caught...

 ### Process: